xaque208/puppet-pki/README.md

-This is still very much an experiment, but I would like to be able to manage keys associated with each of these CAs and start deploying certificates for things like VPNs, MCollective, and Nginx vHosts using intermediate CAs.
+This is still very much an experiment, but I would like to be able to manage keys associated with each of these CAs and start deploying certificates for things like VPNs, MCollective, and Nginx virtual hosts using intermediate CAs.
 Some of the CAs, like the example for Puppet below will not manage keys directly, but simply prepare the environment so that you do have a true chain of trust.
 Obviously this is of little use to you unless you install the RootCA certificate yourself.
 Luckily, Puppet is very good at this.

 ## Usage